Asterki/file-error-logging/README.md

 ### Logs Directory

 By default, logs are stored in the `logs` directory at the root of your project.
 Ensure your application has the necessary permissions to create and write to this directory.

+You can change this behavior by changing the logsDirectory option on the `setConfig` method.

 ## API Reference